build-your-own-internet/byoi/README.md

 - basic software to be able to view what's happening on the networks
 - Application (HTTP servers)

-### STAGE 1: What makes large internetworks possible?
+### STAGE 1: How do you make the network more manageable?

 - BGP/IGP:Dozen nodes running BGP
 - DNS (root nodes)